 Walk places when you have the time.
 Be more conscious of your posture.
 Get a massage once a year.
 Get acupuncture.
 Swim laps.
-Open up the blinds and get natural sunlight.
+Open up the blinds and let in the natural sunlight.
 Take vitamin D supplements.
 Set a sleep schedule.
-Don’t go to sleep right after a stressful experience: Our brains process things like a super computer while we sleep.
-Psychologists advise that soldiers who experience trauma wait five hours before sleeping to limit the chances of post-traumatic stress disorder.
+Get a full night’s rest after a stressful experience: Research suggests that reaching REM sleep after experiencing trauma may prevent memory formation of the event.

 Get a yearly physical exam.
 Get your flu shot.
 Go to the dentist twice a year.
 Floss your teeth.
 Take the stairs instead of the elevator.

-Learn to cook more meals.
-Or be a helpful assistant when someone cooks for you.
+Learn to cook more meals, or be a helpful assistant when someone cooks for you.
 Sign up for Blue Apron.
 Grow your own vegetables.
-Sprinkle cinnamon on some foods: It’s been shown to boost metabolism.
+Sprinkle cinnamon on some foods: It’s been shown to potentially boost metabolism.
 Go to a farmers market.
 Cook with olive oil.
 Replace fatty salad dressings with raspberry vinaigrette.